dseeley/blockdevmap/README.md

 # Ansible Collection - dseeley.blockdevmap

-An Ansible module (or python script) that is able to map cloud-specific (AWS, GCP and Azure) device names to the host device names.
+An Ansible plugin (or python script) that is able to map cloud-specific (AWS, GCP and Azure) device names to the host device names.
 It returns a list of dictionaries (per disk), derived from Linux `lsblk`, augmented (in the case of AWS & Azure) with disk information from other machine metadata.

 ## Output